galnesher/e-commerce-shop/README.md

 <br>

 ## Contact
-Created by [Dor Romano](https://www.linkedin.com/in/dor-romano-164667197/) - feel free to contact me!
+Created by [Gal Nehser](https://www.linkedin.com/in/gal-nesher-153a881a3/) - feel free to contact me!